Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/Onboarding/Code Reviews/Coding Best Practices.md

 By doing this, we also achieve cross-team collaboration as someone can open this file, read the top, and understand what is happening in the file rather than trying to decipher what the entirety of the file does.
 While yes, the developer may have left some comments throughout the file, having this header at the top of the file, makes it so much easier for users to quickly read and then decide if this is the file they are looking for or if they need to continue their search for something else.

-### 11. Ensure there is daily backups/manual saving:
+### 11. Ensure there is daily backups/manual saving

 This is a simple measure that we can implement although it still can sometimes slip through.
 Although we always wish that our systems can never crash, sometimes this can still happen, they can crash, data loss can occur, glitches, hardware damage.
 All of which can affect the progress of our work.